GfSE/SpecIF/tutorials/02_Related-Terms.md

 ```

 Some explanations may help to understand the principles:
-- Similarly to resources having resourceClasses, the statements have types, called statementClasses.
+- Similarly to resources having *resourceClasses*, the statements have types, called *statementClasses*.
 - According to the SpecIF schema, a statementClass requires *id*, *title* and *changedAt*, all other attributes are optional.
 - A *statement* is an instance of a *statementClass*.
 It is a triple of *subject*, *predicate* and *object*, where the predicate is defined by the statement's title, or it's statementClass title by default.
 Thus, in the example the vocabulary term \'SpecIF:isSpecialisationOf\' is the predicate or verb of the statement.
 - The statement's *subject* may either be a resource *id* or statement *id*.
 The same applies to a statement's *object*, so that the example's statement expresses *Lorry is a specialisation of Vehicle*.